ikignosis/janito/README.md

 A CLI tool for software development tasks powered by AI.

-Janito is an AI-powered assistant that helps automate common software development tasks like refactoring, documentation updates, and code optimization.
+Meet Janito, your friendly AI-powered software development buddy!
+Janito helps you with coding tasks like refactoring, documentation updates, and code optimization while being clear and concise in its responses.

 ## 📥 Installation